haglobah/manzanit0.github.io/_posts/2019-05-29-wtf-are-streams.md

 available**.
 For example, if you're listening to a weather streaming API, the current temperature is calculated in the current moment, so (1) the data is infinite as long as you continue listening to the service, and (2) new data is available each minute, as it's produced.
-This can't be modeled with a finite amount of data, so that's when we decide to model it with a infinite stream of data.
+This can't be modeled with a finite amount of data, so that's when we decide to model it with an infinite stream of data.

 Since the size of a stream is undefined, they are potentially unlimited, it's important to remember that we can't operate on them as a whole, like we're used to when working with lists or arrays.
 This way, functions which are applied to streams usually return another stream with the data modified.
 These are called *filters*, and when chained, they form pipelines.

-Another of the benefits mentioned was **performance**.
-When having to process very big amounts of data, this can usually end up in a very big memory hit to our computer.
-If you try to read a 20Gb file with data about cats, process it and then send to a friend, that would mean that apart from whatever amount of memory our application uses, we're going to load an extra 20Gb to memory.
+Another benefit mentioned was **performance**.
+When processing very big amounts of data, this can usually end up in a very big memory hit to our computer.
+If you try to read a 20Gb file with data about cats, process it and then send it to a friend, that would mean that apart from whatever amount of memory our application uses, we're going to load an extra 20Gb to memory.
 Most laptops would die!
 But that doesn't mean it isn't doable.
 If instead of reading the file as a whole we model it as a stream of data, we can read one line at a time, process those lines and send them, also as a stream.
 This would make our application just use an extra few bytes